Stencyl/stencylpedia/chapter-6/image-api.md

 Images in themselves aren't displayed in game.
 In order to do that, you have to create an **instance** of an image, conveniently called an Image Instance.
 In ActionScript, they are equivalent to Bitmaps.

-This distinction isn't all that different from the different between an Actor Type and an Actor (Instance).
+This distinction isn't all that different from the contrast between an Actor Type and an Actor (Instance).
 One is a template, and the other's the actual instance of the thing.